chrism0dwk/wuhan/README.md

 __Data required__:

-* `y` daily case reports in all Chinese cities
+* `china_cases` daily case reports in all Chinese cities
-* `z` daily case reports from other countries
+* `world_cases` daily case reports from other countries
-* `K` daily numbers of passengers going between cities in China via airline network
+* `K` daily numbers of passengers going between cities in China via airline network, available from OAG Traffic Analyzer
-* `W` daily numbers of passengers going between Chinese cities and other countries via airline network
+* `W` daily numbers of passengers going between Chinese cities and other countries via airline network, available from OAG Traffic Analyzer
-* `N` the population size in each Chinese city
+* `china_population` the population size in each Chinese city

 __Parameters__: